-The 40MW Margam Green Energy Plant, a £160m wood-fired power station, is under construction near Port Talbot, South Wales.
-When it enters operation it will generate renewable electricity for homes and businesses.
+The 40MW Margam Green Energy Plant is a £160m wood-fired power station, located near Port Talbot, South Wales.
+It is in the final stages of commissioning and is generating renewable electricity via the Grid for homes and businesses.

-The facility will have the potential to manage 250,000 tonnes of waste wood that is currently disposed of to landfill.
-It will generate enough electricity to power approximately 75,000 homes saving approximately 270,000 tonnes of CO2 per annum.
+The facility has the potential to manage 250,000 tonnes of waste wood that is currently disposed of to landfill.
+It generates enough electricity to power approximately 75,000 homes saving approximately 270,000 tonnes of CO2 per annum.

 The Margam Green Energy Plant is a long-term, multi-million pound investment into the Welsh economy.
-It will help meet the country’s renewable energy targets whilst also strengthening the country’s energy security.
+It is helping to meet the country’s renewable energy targets whilst also strengthening the country’s energy security.

 Construction of the plant started in 2015.
-The plant is expected to start generating to the Grid later this year.
+The plant is generating to the Grid.